johnrigsby1970/MMONavigator/README.md

 ## Help

 You can minimize the program to the taskbar.
 This program is always running and will always run on top when it is maximized.
 However, it is not directly tied to the game you are playing.
-So if you mimimize it and want to get it back, you'll need to pop out of your game back to the Windows task bar to maximize it again.
+So if you minimize it and want to get it back, you'll need to pop out of your game back to the Windows task bar to maximize it again.

 You may toggle the compass on and off, which will hide the compass and other controls until you need them again.